To exchange your experience click add to cart and proceed to checkout.

 Climb the original wrought iron spiral staircase of this historic 1836 lighthouse and step out onto the balcony to enjoy spectacular, expansive views of the wild Tasman Sea.
 With photo opportunities at every turn, you'll be amazed by the majestic beauty of the ocean, the cliffs, and the native wildlife.
 Watch as large sea birds like the albatross swoop over the relentless swells and maybe even catch a glimpse of migrating whales.
 Learn about the convicts that built this historic structure as well as the practical aspects of lighthouse keeping.
 You'll also get a personal insight into the lives of lighthouse keepers as the company's founder Craig grew up at lighthouses around the country.
 His family's experiences and stories give the tour a special and personal touch that will intrigue and entertain.

-Not suitable for children under 5 years old
+Children under 5 years old are not permitted

 We have no cancellation policy for this tour.
 It is up to you to use your voucher.
 As the tour can be done at anytime your voucher is valid for at least 12 months.